 What is your proudest moment from your rose care and cultivation career?
 Achieving the respect by my peers through an SMCT ‘Integrity Award’ in 2016.
 Being recognised for my devotion, ethics, and standards, not only to roses, but to my approach to all matters concerning SMCT and the broader community.

 How do your workmates and family react to your love of roses?
 My wife knows that all I talk about is roses.
-Her reaction is usually, “Here we go again,” while my colleagues understand my devotion and are aware that I strive to interest other staff members for the benefit of rose care.
-I look forward to finding staff with the same enthusiasm and flare as myself to continue the work.
+Her reaction is usually, “Here we go again,” while my colleagues understand my devotion and are aware that I strive to interest other team members for the benefit of rose care.
+I look forward to finding team members with the same enthusiasm and flare as myself to continue the work.

 Our rose beds are currently in bloom and well worth a stroll around our various grounds.
 Download the 'Rose Trail' brochure for Springvale Botanical Cemetery visit the perpetual rose garden at Cheltenham Memorial Park, enjoy the roses that line the iconic scalloped wall at Brighton General Cemetery, or visit the newly-redeveloped Bunurong Memorial Park's classic areas, complete with traditional and modern rose varieties.